craftercms/docs/source/developers/plugins/index.rst

 On the other hand, authoring extensions open the door for developers to customize and extend Crafter Studio.
-Through authoring extensions, Studio UI can be extended by including new widgets into specific portions of the UI or by creating complete applications that run in their own private route within Crafter Studio.
+Through authoring extensions, Studio UI can be extended by including new widgets into specific portions of the UI or by creating complete applications that run in their own :ref:`private route within Crafter Studio <plugin-host-page>`.

 For further excitement, developers may submit their plugins to the :ref:`CrafterCMS Marketplace <marketplace>`, which provides a home for the Crafter community to contribute, find, and use plugins.